Author: Tan Yeong Nam

 Contactless & Quicker Process

 Implementing AI for fish counting has increased the speed of obtaining results.
-The need for physical contact also minimizes since AI can track and identify each fish without any physical contact.
+You don’t need physical contact.
+There’s no longer a need to manually track and identify each fish.
+Without the need of a fish farmer to physically be there.
 It reduces stress & the risk of harm to the fish, leading to a quick and less disruptive fish counting process.

 Larger Customer Base & Positive Reputation

 By using AI, farmers can showcase their commitment to sustainable and high-quality practices.
-It also reflects a proactive approach towards minimizing environmental impact and resource wastage.
-This helps in attracting a larger customer base and fostering a positive reputation in the market.
+It also reflects a proactive approach towards minimising environmental impact and resource wastage.
+This helps to attract a larger customer base.
+You can foster a positive reputation in the market.

 Sustainable Development